danypype/game-ban/README.md

 - MySQL v8.0.x
 - Python v3.9.x
 - Pip v21.2.x
+- Docker v20.10.x

 ### 2. Create your .env files
 After cloning this repo, create a .env file
 ```commandline
 $ cp .env.test .env
 ```
 The command from above will create a .env file in this directory.
-On this file, locate the env var named `SQLALCHEMY_DATABASE_URI` and remove `_test` from the dabase name, leaving it as `gameban`
+On this file, locate the env var named `SQLALCHEMY_DATABASE_URI` and remove `_test` from the database name, leaving it as `gameban`

 ### 3. Install dependencies
 ```commandline